CQCL/pytket-docs/manual/manual_circuit.rst

 The visualisation tool can also describe the interaction graph of a :py:class:`~pytket.circuit.Circuit` consisting of only one- and two-qubit gates -- that is, the graph of which qubits will share a two-qubit gate at some point during execution.

 .. note:: The visualisations above are shown in ipython notebook cells.
-When working with a normal python script one can view rendered circuits in the browser with the :py:meth:`view_browser` function from the display module.
+When working with a normal python script one can view rendered circuits in the browser with the :py:meth:`~pytket.circuit.display.view_browser` function from the display module.

      There are also the methods :py:meth:`~pytket.utils.Graph.save_DAG` and :py:meth:`~pytket.utils.Graph.view_DAG` for saving and visualising the circuit DAG.